What Type of Facial Hair Do Women Prefer? There's a right way and a wrong way grow that beard

 But Also Not?

 However, research also suggests that the rate of attraction is inversely proportional to its saturation.
 So, a bearded man will be most attractive to the opposite sex when beards aren’t the norm, and a clean-shaven man will be most attractive to the opposite sex when everyone’s walking around with facial hair.
-This explains why beards go in and out of style so frequently.
+(So don’t go rubbing Minoxidil on your chin just yet.)
+This explains why beard styles go in and out of style so frequently.

 But the question remains, will women like your facial hair?